mrcsrsch/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+The goal of this project is to explore bikeshare data and gain insights on the following:

+- Most frequent times of travel (e.g., most common months, days of the week, and hours)
+- The most popular stations and trip combinations
+- Trip durations (total and average)
+- User statistics (e.g., user types, gender, and birth year statistics)

+The project uses data from bikeshare systems in Chicago, New York City, and Washington.

+## Dataset

+The dataset contains the following fields:

+- **Start Time**: The timestamp when the trip started
+- **End Time**: The timestamp when the trip ended
+- **Trip Duration**: The duration of the trip in seconds
+- **Start Station**: The station where the trip started
+- **End Station**: The station where the trip ended
+- **User Type**: The type of user (Subscriber or Customer)
+- **Gender**: The gender of the user (Available for all cities except Washington)
+- **Birth Year**: The birth year of the user (Available for all cities except Washington)

+The data is available in CSV files for each city: `chicago.csv`, `new_york_city.csv`, and `washington.csv`.

+## Requirements

+To run this project, the following Python libraries are required:

+- pandas
+- numpy
+- time

+## Credits

+- Special thanks to **Udacity** for providing the dataset and structure for this project.
+- Thanks to the **Python** and **Pandas** communities for their open-source libraries that made this analysis possible.